Principal Financial Group Inc. Makes New $303,000 Investment in PAR Technology Co. (NYSE:PAR)

 NYSE:PAR opened at $82.03 on Thursday.
 The company has a quick ratio of 2.39, a current ratio of 3.05 and a debt-to-equity ratio of 1.57.
 PAR Technology Co. has a 1-year low of $16.78 and a 1-year high of $90.35.
 The firm has a market capitalization of $2.06 billion, a price-to-earnings ratio of -49.72 and a beta of 1.91.
 The stock has a fifty day simple moving average of $75.16 and a 200 day simple moving average of $64.77.

 A number of research analysts have recently commented on the company.
-Zacks Investment Research lowered PAR Technology from a “hold” rating to a “sell” rating in a report on Thursday, April 8th.
-Craig Hallum raised their target price on PAR Technology from $90.00 to $100.00 and gave the company a “buy” rating in a research note on Thursday, April 15th.
-William Blair initiated coverage on PAR Technology in a research note on Friday, February 5th.
-They set an “outperform” rating for the company.
+Craig Hallum raised their price target on PAR Technology from $90.00 to $100.00 and gave the company a “buy” rating in a report on Thursday, April 15th.
+BTIG Research raised their target price on PAR Technology from $105.00 to $110.00 and gave the company a “buy” rating in a research note on Wednesday, April 14th.
+Jefferies Financial Group raised their target price on PAR Technology from $75.00 to $90.00 and gave the company a “buy” rating in a research note on Thursday, April 15th.
 Sidoti raised PAR Technology from a “neutral” rating to a “buy” rating and raised their target price for the company from $80.00 to $107.00 in a research note on Monday, March 22nd.
-Finally, BTIG Research raised their target price on PAR Technology from $105.00 to $110.00 and gave the company a “buy” rating in a research note on Wednesday, April 14th.
+Finally, Zacks Investment Research cut PAR Technology from a “hold” rating to a “sell” rating in a research note on Thursday, April 8th.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and five have issued a buy rating to the stock.
 PAR Technology currently has a consensus rating of “Buy” and an average price target of $82.67.

 PAR Technology Profile